New ASTM E74-18 Changes - Intro

 It’s been five years since ASTM E74 was last updated.
 The last version of the standard was ASTM 13a, and I believe we may have an ASTM E74-18a.
-However, the new standard is released and this blog is going to detail some of the major changes between ASTM E74-13a and ASTM E74-18.
+However, the new standard has been released and this blog is going to detail some of the major changes between ASTM E74-13a and ASTM E74-18.

 A list of changes